usgov/forget-the-king/README.md

 He has erected a multitude of new offices, and sent hither swarms of officers to harass our people and eat out their substance.

-He has kept among us in times of peace standing armies and ships of war without the consent of our legislatures.
+He has kept among us, in times of peace, standing armies without the consent of our legislatures.

 He has affected to render the military independent of, & superior to the civil power.